how many district in maharashtra

 Which is the Smallest District in Maharashtra?

 Mumbai City District is the smallest district of Maharashtra, covering just 157 square kilometers.
-It’s home to Mumbai, India’s financial hub, and has a population of about 21.3 million people.
+It’s home to Mumbai, India’s financial hub, with about 21.3 million people.
 The financial sector, Bollywood, and historical landmarks like the Gateway of India and Chhatrapati Shivaji Terminus make the district well-known.

-The Mumbai City District may be small, but it has a big impact on Maharashtra and the whole country.
+The Mumbai City District may be small but significantly impacts Maharashtra and the whole country.
 It’s an important financial and cultural center with a large population, making it a standout district in Maharashtra.

 smallest district in Maharashtra: Mumbai